6 Travel Destinations for Dog-Friendly Winter Fun

 Lake Tahoe, California

-While you can’t take dogs on the official ski slopes, at Lake Tahoe, California, they’re a common sight in backcountry ski and snowboard areas.
+Sorry, pups, but you can’t go on the official ski slopes at Lake Tahoe — that said, dogs are a very common sight in backcountry ski and snowboard areas.
 If you’re not into off-piste (skiing on snow that hasn’t been compacted into tracks), Northstar offers moonlight snowshoe hikes after the lifts close for the day, and dogs are welcome.
 For Nordic ski fans, the Hope Valley Outdoors Cross-Country Ski Center has dog-friendly trails.
-Less active pups and their people can head over to Borges Sleigh and Carriage Rides in South Lake Tahoe, which allows dogs on their equine jaunts.
+If you and your pup are looking to kick up your feet (or paws) and take a break from all the physical exertion, you can head over to Borges Sleigh and Carriage Rides in South Lake Tahoe, which allows dogs on their equine jaunts.

 Sun Valley, Idaho